Last updated on February 6, 2023 by Wandering our World

 If you’re looking for white sand beaches, turquoise waters, and that laid-back island vibe, then Barbados and Grenada are both great destinations.
-However these islands, despite their similar size, are quite different.
+However these islands, despite their similar size, are actually quite different.

 For tourists looking to sunbathe and swim, both Barbados and Grenada are fantastic options.
 Barbados is slightly smaller though, possessing 60 miles of coastline compared to Grenada’s 75 miles.

-Both of these friendly islands have stunning beaches, but Grenada – as the less touristy and more rustic of the two islands – tends to have more isolated and secluded beaches.
+Both of these friendly islands have stunning beaches.
+But Grenada – as the less touristy and more rustic of the two islands – tends to have more isolated and secluded beaches.

 That means you can get from beach to beach, town to town, in Barbados a lot easier than in Grenada.
-Buses are cheap and easy to get between resorts, which is another big plus point compared to Grenada.
+Buses are cheap and easy to use to get between resorts, which is another big plus point compared to Grenada.

 Grenada has a lush hilly interior which is home to fantastic hiking and trekking opportunities.
 In fact the highest mountain on this Caribbean island is 840 meters.
 In contrast, Barbados’ highest peak is 336 meters.